radowtay/Project-1/README.md

 * Busiest Directors - most movies output in a single year
     * For this question, we found that the most movies any director had output in a single year (within the dataset) was two movies.
-So, we compiled a visualization of each director that had released two in one year from 1996-2016.
+So, we compiled a visualization of each director that had released two in one year from 1990-2014.
+Renny Harlin started the trend, but Clint Eastwood and Steven Spielberg both did it at least four different years.

 * Busiest Actors - most movies output in a single year